 4 – The dining room chairs

-Please people!
-Wipe down the back of those chairs!
+I beg of you, wipe down the back of those chairs!
 Nothing will gross out a guest more than a sticky chair back.
 Eeew!

 Examine your chairs.
 The legs and those horizontal bars are often the target of lots of splatters and spills and they don’t often get a lot of soapy water style love.

 That’s one of my hubby’s pet peeves.. sticky.
 He was the sticky monitor the whole time our kids were little.
-He probably wiped the chairs everyday.
+He probably wiped the chairs everyday

 5 – The couch

-Hear me!
-Vacuum the couch!
+When guests come you really should vacuum the couch!
 And spot clean it.
 Don’t let poor Aunt Gladys sit in last month’s spit up or Princess’s hair ball.
 Using a lint roller works wonders, although I wouldn’t be caught without my Dyson Animal vacuum.